umstek/umstek.github.io/content/posts/16-01-2017/text-cases-in-programming.md

 title: 'Text Cases in Programming'
 date: '2017-01-16 11:12:22 +0530'
 cover: "https://unsplash.it/400/300/?random?BoldMage"
-category: conventions
+category: programming
 tags:
   - naming conventions
-  - camel case
-  - snake case
-  - kebab case
-  - train case
-  - cobol case
-  - best practices
   - programming
 ---

 When coding, text cases become an important factor if you want to maintain your code up to a high standard, following best practices.
 Different languages follow different naming conventions for variables, constants etc. Here we discuss some of the different types of text casing and their usages in some popular languages.

 ## Camel Case
 Spaces are omitted and first letter of each word is capitalized.
-Looks like a camel with multiple humps.
+Looks like a camel with many humps.
 Other names: _Pascal Case_, _Bumpy Caps_, _Upper Camel Case_.
 e.g.: `CreateCatDetailsPage`, `GiveMeAHug`, `XmlHttpRequest` _(Note how popular abbreviations are converted.)_
 **C#/VB _(VB is case insensitive)_ method names**